IndieSmiths/indiesmiths.com/content/donate.md

+authors: Kennedy Richard S. Guerra
+keywords: donate
+          patreon
+          GitHub sponsors
+          liberapay
+          Ko-fi
+description: Donate to the Indie Smiths project.

-<h1>Help support the Indie Smiths project</h1>
+# Help support the Indie Smiths project

-<p>Your support to the Indie Smiths project is crucial to ensure the maximum amount of time is dedicated to the apps and games published and maintained.</p>
+Your support to the Indie Smiths project is crucial to ensure the maximum amount of time is dedicated to the apps and games published and maintained.

 <img class="img-fluid mx-auto d-block" alt="Mosaic of Indie Smiths projects screenshots" src="https://i.imgur.com/HfiWJaw.png" />

-<h2>Methods</h2>
+## Methods

-<p>There are many ways to support the Indie Smiths project and its apps/games with donations:</p>
+There are many ways to support the Indie Smiths project and its apps/games with donations:

 <div style="max-width:530px;">
 <table class="table table-bordered">